 In one plot line, Clinton operatives tried to sell the same conspiracy theory to different levels at the Justice Department.

-And uh the Susman Simpson meeting and showed an unusual access the Clinton operatives enjoyed to all these top guys of the FBI.
+And the Sussman-Simpson meeting showed an unusual access the Clinton operatives enjoyed to all these top guys of the FBI.

 And Baker, by the way, talked with Sussman on several occasions, and it goes on from there.

-You know, it's everybody was warned about what was happening here.
+You know, everybody was warned about what was happening here.

 Every single person was warned.

-Now and it was like they were so they got caught up in their own hatred of Donald Trump and their belief that he's loathsome, and that we're smelly Walmart people.
+And it was like they got caught up in their own hatred of Donald Trump and their belief that he's loathsome and that we're smelly Walmart people.

 And that is equal justice, innocence until proven guilty, due process.